sainikhila09/Website-Traffic-Analysis/README.md

 ## ▶️ How to Run

 1. Clone or download this repository.
-2. Download the original dataset from the Kaggle link provided above.
+2. Download the original dataset using the Google Drive or Kaggle link provided above.
 3. Place the dataset in the same folder as the notebook.
 4. Open the notebook using Google Colab or Jupyter Notebook.
 5. Install the required Python libraries if needed.
-6. Run the notebook cells sequentially.
+6. Run all notebook cells sequentially.

 ---